ultraq/thymeleaf-expression-processor/README.md

 Usage
 -----

-Create an instance of `ExpressionProcessor` using the current `ITemplateContext` (one of the parameters passed to processors), and then parse or process any string that is a Thymeleaf expression, using any of the instance methods.
+Create an instance of `ExpressionProcessor` using the current expression context (an `ITemplateContext`, one of the parameters passed to processors, extends the expression context, so can be used), and then parse or process any string that is a Thymeleaf expression, using any of the instance methods.